nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 In order to train a specific model, open one of the notebooks `*_model.ipynb`.
 You can load the backbone of your required model, choose the hyperparameters using Optuna, define data augmentations and then train the model.
 If you are interested in transfer learning, set `requires_grad = False` for layers you want to freeze.
 Otherwise, set `requires_grad = True` for layers you want to fine-tune.
 Notice that all models structs exist in `def_models.py` and you can add there new models of your own.
 It is possible to load a trained model using `load_existing_params = True` or to load existing hyperparameters using `load_existing_hyperparams = True`.

-Then, open one of the notebooks `*_model_atk.ipynb` for running the model under adversarial attacks.
-It is possible to use FGSM, PGD or to implement another attack of your own.
-Choose the required parameters for your attacks, load your model and train it under adversarial attacks.
-All notebooks provide confusion matrices, loss and accuracy curves to analyze the results (these are saved into `assets` directory).
+Alternatively, to run the model under adversarial attacks, open one of the `*_model_atk.ipynb` notebooks.Here, you can apply attacks such as FGSM, PGD, or implement a custom attack.
+Select the parameters for your attacks, load your model, and train it under adversarial conditions.

+All notebooks provide confusion matrices, loss and accuracy curves to analyze the results (these are saved into `assets/<name_of_model>` directory).
+During the training process, every 5 epochs the model's state and statistics are saved under: `checkpoints/<name_of_model_with_time_stamp>/<name_of_model_with_loss_statistics>`

 ## Sources and References